Notimagination/Discord-bot/README.md

 # Discord-bot

-This bot was my first big project, since 2019.
+This bot was my first "big" project, since 2019.

-I have not been very active in this project, since it did not receive the support that I thought it could have.
+I have not been very active in this project (i think the last update was on early 2022), since it did not receive the support that I thought it could have.

 Due to the constant changes that Discord makes, this project has become very outdated (but still fully functional), so there are many things to do/finish, as well as many bugs that are not fixed.